-To note which room your gathering is in, you can go to this page (foothillsuu.org/today) on the day of the event and it will say there.
+To find which room your gathering is in, visit foothillsuu.org/today on the day of the event.
 Technological support regarding zoom is outlined below.

 If you are new to Zoom or want to boost your understanding, these are some good instructions.
 Although it is a relatively simple platform to use, some challenges are inevitable.
 Contact email@example.com for support.